 - Rental Rates (lease-purchase only).
 All low-income unit rents shall be affordable and marketed to persons earning between 60 and 80 percent AMI. - Homeownership Strategy (lease-purchase only).
-The applicant must provide a detailed description of the homeownership strategy at proposal application addressing all the following: - An ownership exit strategy that specifies the methods for determining the value of and calculation of purchase price(s) at the time of sale; - o The transition of any HOME funds and/or permanent debt from the project; - A Supportive Services Plan that details the nature and frequency of services to be provided, including at minimum homeownership counseling, education, and training; - Any amount of funds to be set-aside by the owner to assist residents with purchasing the home at or after year 16; - The terms and conditions of any mortgage or loan product offered to assist residents with purchasing the home at or after year 16; - What, if any, renovations or property improvements will be made prior to conveyance to a resident at or after year 16 and the financing mechanism for these repairs; and - How, and at what intervals of time, will eligible tenants of the proposed development be notified of their option to eventually purchase the home and offered a right of first refusal. - Homeowner Transition Reserve (lease-purchase only).
+The applicant must provide a detailed description of the homeownership strategy at proposal application addressing all the following: - An ownership exit strategy that specifies the methods for determining the value of and calculation of purchase price(s) at the time of sale; - o The transition of any HOME funds and/or permanent debt from the project; - A Supportive Services Plan that details the nature and frequency of services to be provided, including at minimum homeownership counseling, education, and training; - Any amount of funds to be set-aside by the owner to assist residents with purchasing the home at or after year 16; - The terms and conditions of any mortgage or loan product offered to assist residents with purchasing the home at or after year 16; - What, if any, repair or maintenance the residents will be responsible for prior to year 16 and how the owner will ensure these tasks are being performed; - What, if any, renovations or property improvements will be made prior to conveyance to a resident at or after year 16 and the financing mechanism for these repairs; and - How, and at what intervals of time, will eligible tenants of the proposed development be notified of their option to eventually purchase the home and offered a right of first refusal. - Homeowner Transition Reserve (lease-purchase only).
 The applicant must commit to capitalize a prefunded replacement reserve in the amount of \$2,500 per unit and set aside in an escrow to be matched over 15 years.
 The funds (a minimum of \$5,000 per unit) must be used to make major capital repairs in each unit prior to transitioning the home to a buyer.